stephenrwicks/swTable/documentation.md

 _getter / setter_

 Rows per page.
-Use 0 to display all rows.
+You can set this manually to change it. fUse 0 to display all rows.

 ### `pageLengthOptions: Array<number>`